-INSPECT THE HOPPER.
+INSPECT THE DUMP HOPPER.
 Check the latch assembly and other components before each use for damage or excessive wear.
 Ensure that the latch spring, as well as the drum and base, are in good working condition.

-SECURE THE HOPPER.
+SECURE THE DUMP HOPPER.
 The latch holder should be in the locked position at all times, except when dumping.
 Always wrap and secure the safety chain around the forklift mast to ensure that the hopper does not fall off the forklift while you’re transporting and dumping the load.